Vizzuality/vizzuality/content/projects/endangered-languages.md

 opinions:
     -
-        title: "While language can be consider an integral fiber that connects a community, the Web is what connects the world today.
+        title: "While language can be considered an integral fiber that connects a community, the Web is what connects the world today.
 And a new website, called the Endangered Languages Project, aims to connect and collect the most current and comprehensive information about the more than 3,000 endangered languages of the world"
         photo:
         autor: <a href="http://www.latimes.com/business/technology/la-fi-tn-google-languages-project-20120621,0,632360.story">Los Angeles Times</a>
     -